 Several hours before mixing the dough stir together the seeds and the hot water.

 Stir the soaker into the water then mix all the ingredients and knead using your normal method.
-If you’re new to baking check out the Sourdough pdf under the Library Menu.
+If you’re new to baking check out the Sourdough pdf in Baking Resources

 Form into a rough ball, place in a lightly oiled bowl, cover.
 Allow to ferment for about four hours stretching each hour for the first three hours.
 This is not essential but will improve the dough structure.